tfsojon/richinsql-blog/content/post/2019-07-06-my-current-setup-19.md

 The desk I got from Ikea when I first moved into my house same goes for the chair and bookcase, it is functional and does the job.

-The speakers that you can see just behind the monitor are Panasonic Bookshelf Speakers which are connected to a Sony STR-DE135 which goes directly to the laptop, I was given the amp and speakers for free and didn&#8217;t want to spend any more money on computer speakers so decided to use them to play my music, it has been working really well, only problem is there is no sub so some songs can sound really empty and flat.
+The speakers that you can see just behind the monitor are Panasonic Bookshelf Speakers which are connected to a Sony STR-DE135 which goes directly to the laptop, I was given the amp and speakers for free and didn't want to spend any more money on computer speakers so decided to use them to play my music, it has been working really well, only problem is there is no sub so some songs can sound really empty and flat.

 The photos on the wall are from some of the tribute bands that I follow.
 I was lucky enough to get a pit pass for a local rock venue a few years ago the photos I took myself and wanted to show them off.